mani-barathi/Python_MiniProjects/15__REST_API/readme.md

 * get all movies (GET request)

 #### To run this project on local machine
+* clone the repo
-* install all modules listed in the requiremts by typing _pip install -r requirements_
+* install all modules listed in the requiremets.txt by typing _pip install -r requirements.txt_ in your console
 * run app.py
 * use test.py to send request to the server